-The City of Rialto and its partnership with HACSB, actively encourage residents to be involved in the organization through resident councils and active participation in housing authority decisions via surveys and other forms of engagement.
+The City of Rialto actively encourage residents to engage with organizations like HACSB, participating in resident councils and voice their opinions in housing authority decisions via surveys and other forms of engagement.

 HACSB maintains an active listing of all home ownership opportunities and resources in San Bernardino County and the greater metro area for residents to explore and identify potential home ownership opportunities.